ncoblentz/JoCoITStudents/README.md

 To get a job as a high school graduate, it's going to be critically important that you grow in maturity (think attitude, punctuality, reliability, professionalism, ability to manage time well, meeting deadlines, etc.) as well as have some kind of external demonstration of skill and experience.
 While pursuing your high school courses, you should focus on gaining entry-level certifications and working or volunteering in the field you plan to pursue.

-Once you are employed, continue to pursue more advanced certifications.
+Once you get that first job, continue to pursue more advanced certifications.
 Then, after gaining several years of experience (3 to 5 years), your options for employment greatly increase.
 You have an opportunity to move around to a more exciting specialty or a more desirable company.
 That doesn't mean you have to move companies however.
-Ideally, your current employer will recognize your valu and promote you.
+Ideally, your current employer will recognize your value and promote you.

 Without a college degree, you may hit road bumps.
 Some companies and HR departments struggle to interview even the most qualified candidate simply because he or she doesn't have a college degree.
 To over come that, join professional organizations and build a wide variety of friendships across companies.
 Later, when you might need to change employers, those individuals may be able to get past otherwise difficult to surmount HR filters and you likewise can help them.

 Alteratively, you can also pursue an associates or bachelors degree while working.
-Many employers have tuition reimbursement programs that will pay for your college (after the fact and often with a certain letter grade).
+Many employers have tuition reimbursement programs that will pay for your college (after the fact and often with a certain letter grade requirement).
 This effectively allows you to start earning a salary, take on zero debt, and pursue that degree with a lot more real world experience and maturity.

 The following sections are going to be helpful for you to dig into further:
 1. Explore entry-level positions in your desired field